 Many people believe that homeowners insurance will cover termites.
-Unless termite control was specifically offered as a rider to your home owners insurance policy, which is rare, termites are typically not covered.
+Unless pest control was specifically offered as a rider to your home owners insurance policy, which is rare, they are typically not covered.
 Termites can cause extensive damage, so some type of termite protection is needed.
 This protection is what termite surety bonds offer.

-To protect yourself from the financial hardship of termite infestation, and to protect your property, consider purchasing termite insurance.
-Termite warranties covers some or all some of the cost of having your home treated for termites and provides every homeowner with peace of mind that their investment is protected.
+To protect yourself from the financial hardship of bug infestation, and to protect your property, consider purchasing termite insurance.
+Termite warranties covers some or all some of the cost of having your home treated for these pests and provides every homeowner with peace of mind that their investment is protected.